-The proposed library, carpark and administration building are consistent with the types of development that are permitted to be carried out without consent within the boundaries of existing schools.
+The proposed carpark is consistent with the types of development that are permitted to be carried out without consent within the boundaries of existing schools.
 These include single storey buildings for school purposes such as a library, administration, classrooms, tuckshop, cafeteria or bookshop.